feredean/node-api-starter/README.md

 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity                   |

 To install or update these dependencies you can use `npm install` or `npm update`.

+# Resources

+This section is a list of resources for building an API that can be useful in certain situations

+- If you are unsure what format your API's JSON responses should have take a look at this [specification](https://jsonapi.org/) and see if it could work for your project.
+- [Kong](https://github.com/Kong/kong) is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer (also known as an API Gateway, API Middleware or in some cases Service Mesh).
+It boasts a lot of cool [features](https://github.com/Kong/kong#features) and of course works with [kubernetes](https://github.com/Kong/kubernetes-ingress-controller)
+- RESTful API Modeling Language ([RAML](https://raml.org/)) makes it easy to manage the whole API lifecycle from design to sharing.
+It's concise - you only write what you need to define - and reusable.
+It is machine readable API design that is actually human friendly.
+- Brought to you by Heroku, [12factor](https://12factor.net/) is a methodology for building software-as-a-service applications

 # Related projects